sjaehn/BWidgets/BWidgets/README.md

 ![checkbutton](../suppl/CheckBox.png)

+`CheckBox` is a `Button` Widget.
+Its appearance is defined by the BgColors parameter (frame) and by the FgColors parameter (active state, symbol).

 ### RadioButton

 ![radiobutton](../suppl/RadioButton.png)

+`RadioButton` is a `Button` Widget.
+Its appearance is defined by the BgColors parameter (frame) and by the FgColors parameter (active state, fill).

 ### Knob

 ![knob](../suppl/Knob.png)

-`Knob` is a Button Widget.
+`Knob` is a `Button` Widget.
 It is a pseudo 3D visualization of a knob which can change its status (bool value) upon user interaction via `Clickable`.
 Its appearance is defined by the BgColors parameter (static elements, false) and by the FgColors parameter (active elements, true).